Etihad Airways is having a busy 2025 after launching flights to 10 new destinations at the start of the year and adding other routes since.

 Abu Dhabi to Taipei, Taiwan

-Launching: September 7 (Etihad)
+Launching: September 7 (Etihad Airways)

 The bustling captain of Taiwan has a gorgeous skyline, lively night markets and historical temples.
-There’s plenty to do, from visiting quirky cafes to offbeat museums.
+There’s plenty to do, from visiting quirky cafes to checking out offbeat museums.
 Taipei also boasts several hidden parks that serve as tranquil retreats.

 Dubai to Chisinau, Moldova